 It’s an all-female society and there’s no lesbians?
 It was 2004 and I was sick to death of living on sub-text, and so were the other three contributors to the anthology Once Upon a Dyke.
 We wanted our fairy tales to be overtly queer, full of lesbians and to celebrate lesbian love and sensuality.

-A Fish Out of Water is the result.
+A Fish Out of Water is the result of my efforts to flip the story to the lesbian side.
 It’s never been available as a standalone before.
 At 33,000 words (about half the length of most novels), it’s full of magic, atonement, sex and sacrifice.
 There’s a curse to be broken and love to be found.

 I hope you will find the story worth the plunge.